josepotal/todo/README.md

  The requirements for the server apps are:
  - Push changes to clients app using WebSockets or similar.
- - Full implementation of the API… that I'm yet to document.
+ - Full implementation of the API.
  - Saving To Do's to a permanent storage.